oVirt/ovirt-site/source/feature/instance-types.html.md

 **Predefined Instance Types**
 A set of predefined instance types should be created.
 For consistency we should use the default OpenStack sizes.
-A user should be allowed to edit but not delete predefined instance types The administrator should be able to disable instance types.
+A user should be allowed to edit and delete predefined instance types The administrator should be able to disable instance types.

 | Name   | Memory | vCPUs |